-Ko ngā kōrero o neherā / History
+Ko ngā korero tūpuna me ngā Kōrero o Muao neherā / Ancestry and History

-Each River Iwi has their own unique and intergenerational relationship with the rivers.

-- The rivers have always been seen as taonga (treasures) to all River Iwi. - The rivers have always given River Iwi a strong sense of identity and connection with the land and water. - Rivers were used holistically; River Iwi understood the functional relationships with and between all parts of the rivers, spiritually and physically. - Iwi strive to maintain and restore these relationships despite the modification and destruction that has occurred through different types of development along the rivers.
+Each River Iwi and other iwi has their own unique and intergenerational relationship with the rivers . wetlands and springs .
+The rivers, wetlands and springs have always been seen as taonga (treasures) to all River Iwi and other iwi.
+The rivers, wetlands and springs have always given River Iwi and other iwi a strong sense of identity and connection with the land and water.
+Rivers, wetlands and springs were used holistically; River Iwi and other iwi understood the functional relationships with and between all parts of the rivers, wetlands and springs, spiritually and physically as kaitiaki.
+Tribal taniwha and tupua dwell in the rivers which are also the location of continued spiritual and cultural traditions and practices maintained over the many centuries.
+Iwi tupuna inhabited a rohe that teemed with life in the rivers, wetlands and springs.
+These resources were subject to access and use rights as an essential part of kaitiakitanga.
+Iwi strive to maintain and restore these relationships despite the modification and destruction that has occurred through different types of development alongaffecting the rivers, wetlands and springs.